Keep well in winter

 It is important to keep warm in winter – both inside and outdoors.
 Keeping warm over the winter months can help to prevent colds, flu and more serious health problems such as heart attacks, strokes, pneumonia and depression.

-- Take care of those close to you: look out for friends, relatives and neighbours who may be vulnerable to the cold
+- Take care of those close to you: Look out for friends, family and neighbours who may be vulnerable to the cold.
+Keep an eye out for each other and where possible, call in to check those most vulnerable are OK.

 - Layer up: wear a few layers of thin clothing rather than one thick layer, and when you need to go outside wear shoes with slip resistant, good grip soles.